ghstahl/P7/docs/decentralized-token-management-support.md

 ### Under the Hood
 1. PublicRefreshTokenMiddleware
 This intercepts all Requests and is looking for /connect/token, with a client_id and refresh_token in the form.
 It then sees if there is a public-{client_id} variant, and if there is we fixup the form data which routes the request to our public_refresh_token extension_grant implementation.
+2. PublicRefreshTokenExtensionGrantValidator
+This extension understands the naming convention scheme and final result we are going for.
+It bascially strips away the public- part of the client name and refreshes the token of the original client, but this time without requireing a client_secret.

 2. The actual response back from IdentitySever4 is not exactly as we like it, so we read the resonse body and correct that to look nice.